ArchipelagoMW/Archipelago/worlds/lufia2ac/docs/setup_en.md

 When the client shows both SNES Device and Server as connected, you're ready to begin playing.
 Congratulations on successfully joining a multiworld game!
 You can execute various commands in your client.
 For more information regarding these commands you can use `/help` for local client commands and `!help` for server commands.

-## Hosting a MultiWorld game

-The recommended way to host a game is to use our [hosting service](/generate).
-The process is relatively simple:

-1. Collect config files from your players.
-2. Create a zip file containing your players' config files.
-3. Upload that zip file to the website linked above.
-4. Wait a moment while the seed is generated.
-5. When the seed is generated, you will be redirected to a "Seed Info" page.
-6. Click "Create New Room".
-This will take you to the server page.
-Provide the link to this page to your players, so they may download their patch files from there.
-7. Note that a link to a MultiWorld Tracker is at the top of the room page.
-The tracker shows the progress of all players in the game.
-Any observers may also be given the link to this page.
-8. Once all players have joined, you may begin playing.